 A chockstone and chimney make the next interesting part of the route.
 Getting through that with no problem, I made my way to the last part of the gully, a scramble of 100-200' up a sandstone wall to a saddle above.

 Normally, this is Class 3/4 with exposure, but the combination of slick wet rock, swirling snow, and numbing hands was making things treacherous, even frightening.
-As one part of my questioned my sanity and the need for continuing in this endeavor, another part argued that I would not appreciate having to come back yet again and that the end was so close.
+As one part of my mind questioned my sanity and the need for continuing in this endeavor, another part argued that I would not appreciate having to come back yet again and that the end was so close.

 The reckless part of me won, but when I reached the saddle and was out in the open, I found that the wind was conspiring against me, too.
 Taking a good look at all the exposure along the final wet and windy stretch to the summit, I decided I'd rather live to climb another day.
 Muttering, I descended.

 Of course, the snow soon stopped and the sun broke out.
 Muttering changed to audible profanity.
 Just as I was about to turn around and try again, though, all the junk came back in, and that confirmed the decision to retreat.
+And I smiled.

 Home Run: Friday the 13th #2

 Back in Vegas come July.
 My parents' house would be a base for a trip of nearly seven weeks that would include time in Death Valley, the Sierra Nevada, Zion, Montana, and more.
-Much of the time, my parents would be with my kids as I did m traveling either alone or with my wife.
+Much of the time, my parents would be with my kids as I did my traveling either alone or with my wife.
 Good deal!

 Climbing and hiking in Red Rock Canyon in the summer are not high on the list of recommended activities, but I wanted to get out there a bit regardless to do some warm-up outings before the bigger trips.
-But since climbing White Rock Pinnacle only involves about 3 miles round-trip and around 1000' of elevation gain, I figured that a predawn start would keep me out of the bad heat.
+And since climbing White Rock Pinnacle only involves about 3 miles round-trip and around 1000' of elevation gain, I figured that a predawn start would keep me out of the bad heat.
 At worst, I'd only be under a dangerously hot sun on the hike back from the gully to the car, and that I wouldn't mind since I'd have plenty of water and would enjoy the chance to take off my shirt and work on my tan.

 As it turned out, I needn't have worried.
 For the third time out of three visits, I was to have crummy weather for White Rock Pinnacle.
 The benefit this time was that temperatures would not climb above 75.
 The downside was that it was raining and I was hearing rumbles of thunder as well.